 Claim by a victim

 In most of the traffic accident cases, the perpetrator’s voluntary insurance company claims payout of CALI(Jibaiseki) on behalf of the perpetrator.
-However, traffic accident victims can claim the payout as well.
-The victim can claim compensation within the range of the actual amount of damage.
+However, traffic accident victims can claim CALI's payout as well.
+The amount they can claim has to be within the range of the actual amount of damage.
 The payment is considered to be compensation by the perpetrator.
-Receipts are necessary, but when it comes to consolation money, receipts are not necessary.

-When a victim is in a financial difficulty, CALI's tentative payout is available.
+When a victim is in financial difficulty, CALI's tentative payout is also available.